-London Bridge - home to The Shard, London's new shiny skyscraper, this area is close to the City and with good links to the West End too, but it won't be the cheapest!
+London Bridge - home to The Shard, the tallest building in the European Union, this area is close to the City and with good links to the West End too, but it won't be the cheapest!

 Paddington - the transport hub for the west of the city, there are plenty of cheap hotels here, although not much to do in the area, especially at night.

-Chelsea and Knightsbridge - with star attractions like the Science Museum on your doorstep, this affluent area certainly makes for a photogenic stay in London, although you'll pay the price in your wallet!
+Chelsea and Knightsbridge - with star attractions like the Science Museum on your doorstep, this affluent area is great for families, and certainly makes for a photogenic stay in London, although your wallet will pay the price!

 Islington - has a nice town-like feel with lots of Georgian terraces.
 It's not cheap, but it will get you out of the hustle and bustle without being far from the action when you want to dive back in.

 Shoreditch and Dalston - these areas are rife with cooler-than-cool people and places to be seen, so make sure you read some fashion magazines before you get to your hotel in London if you're staying here!
 Cheaper than many areas, although transport links are slightly fewer.